• Skip to primary navigation

 1. Ask for more

-Think about it.
 What’s the worst that can happen when you ask for more money?
-You might get a “Sorry, but we’re on a tight budget” response after which you’re free to decide whether or not this assignment is worth your time.
-But by asking, you make sure that there wasn’t room for more.
-In fact, if the editor doesn’t budge on the money front, they might agree to buy fewer rights, give you a long bio, or even print your picture alongside the piece.
-(All hold good publicity value.)
+You might get a “Sorry, but we’re on a tight budget” response, after which you’re free to decide whether this assignment is worth your time.
+By asking, however, you make sure there wasn’t room for more and you’re not leaving money on the table.
+In fact, if the editor doesn’t budge on the money front, they might buy fewer rights, give you a long bio, or even print your picture alongside the piece.

 2. Turn it around

-An idea is almost always worth more than one article.
+A story idea is almost always worth more than one article.
 That’s because there are so many tangents just waiting to be discovered.
 I usually come up with ideas in multiples of three.
-My query on how busy women can keep fit won’t just be sent to a women’s magazine, but to a magazine for working women (The Three-Minute Fitness Program for Executives), a parenting magazine (Quick Exercise Tips for the Time-Crunched Mommy) and perhaps a general women’s magazine (Fitness on a Stopwatch).
-That way, while the query letter remains essentially the same, I’ve reslanted it to meet the needs of several non-competing markets.
+My pitch on how busy women can keep fit won’t just be sent to a women’s magazine, but to a magazine for working women (The Three-Minute Fitness Program for Executives), a parenting magazine (Quick Exercise Tips for the Time-Crunched Mommy) and perhaps a general women’s magazine (Fitness on a Stopwatch).
+That way, while the pitch itself remains essentially the same, I’ve reslanted it to meet the needs of several non-competing markets.
 Much better than simultaneously submitting!

 3. Go international